 Kansas State University mentions there is no proven case of poisoning.
 An allergic reaction from the milk sap is possible, however.
 It also states that it is questionable if Poinsettias contain the diterpenes toxins.
 This toxin is common in the Euphorbia genus.

 Some sources claim it is deadly.
 This is incorrect, according to Rose Ann Gould Soloway from Poison.org.
-Light irritation, when ingested as well as diarrhea, nausea, and vomiting, are the effects.
+Light irritation, when ingested, diarrhea, nausea, and vomiting are the effects.

 Rashes caused by touching the Winter flower have also been recorded.

 The Ohio State University has even conducted studies with rats.
 They were chosen because digestion is similar to humans.
 The tests revealed no toxicity to humans, says the University of California.

 The sap in the poinsettia plant contains chemicals.
 It can lead to irritation of the mouth.
 Vomiting and diarrhea.
 As well as nausea.

 As the Christmas Rose is poisonous to cats or dogs, consult a veterinarian and call the pet poison helpline.
 Dogs and cats may show similar symptoms.

 How to safely enjoy your poinsettias

 - Never eat any parts of the Poinsettia pulcherrima

 - Keep the plant out of reach of pets and children